MOSEK/Tutorials/README.md

 # MOSEK Tutorials

 A collection of tutorials for the MOSEK package.
+Compatible with version 8 of Mosek.

 The provided material complements the official [MOSEK documentation](https://mosek.com/documentation) with case studies, step-by-step tutorials and other material that may not fit otherwise.